-Full membership of MDN is open to individuals based in the UK who confirm at the time of each application that they meet all the following criteria.
+Full membership of MDN is open to consultants and trainers based in the UK who confirm at the time of each application that they meet all the following criteria.

 - Independent – consultants who are independent of the organisations for which they provide consultancy or training